 The video game industry grew by 10% in 2018 with a revenue of approx $138.7 billion and was expected to show a growth of 9.6% in 2019.
-The unprecedented growth of this industry has led to new players entering the game development market with newer games which are immersive and entertaining.
+The unprecedented growth of this industry has led to new players entering the game development market with newer games that are immersive and entertaining.

-Despite so many fresh games being released (9,050 games in 2018), the number of games that reach the chartbuster spots are few.
+Despite so many fresh games being released (9,050 games in 2018), the number of games that reach the chartbuster spots is few.
 While the parameters that make a game popular are diverse and many, one key aspect is the way in which the game is developed.

 The Process of Game Development

 While being creative is almost mandatory, not just in development but in all perspectives including marketing, the process of developing a game is well defined.
 In fact, if your game development company can’t explain it in the steps below, maybe it’s time to rethink your association!

 Also known as the Concept Stage, this is when the general idea of the game is formulated in a few sentences.
 The objective of the game is then defined keeping in mind the story and the required demographics are structured later at this stage.

 All the actuals tied to the gameplay including the prototypical documentation are performed at this stage.
 Any changes required can be easily maneuvered at this stage and it is crucial to get approval from the client since the next stage, modeling is based on the design document.

 A game with sharp graphics and visuals is what glues the player to the game and makes it more interesting.
 The designers and VFX artists work to create photo real effects and accurate simulations in the virtual environment where the players escape and the games have their own world.

 - Animation: Now that the game environment is ready, next comes the animation, where based on the inputs from the player, the characters’ response is recorded.
 Only the response is animated at this stage and no scenario based response is captured.